ashrafghiye/ashrafghiye.github.io/index.md

 ## Brief bio

 I am currently a master student in applied mathematics and data science at l'Ecole Polytechnique.
+I also hold a master in image processing and data science from Telecom Paris.

 I am interested in a PhD position in the machine learning and statistical learning theory.
 My main interests are unsupervised learning, graphical models, signal/image processing and neuroscience.